erdemyagcii/BBM201Assignment2/README.md

 # BBM201Assignment2
 A basic network mapping for a street by using linked list data structure.
+The explanation of the project is in the pdf file.